CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-02.md

 ## Task 3: Test Viva Engage conversations in Teams

+In this task, you will integrate Viva Engage with Teams and test how conversations, mentions, and file sharing flow across both platforms.

 1. Open **Microsoft Teams**.

 2. From the left bar, click **Apps (1)**, search for **Viva Engage (2)** and add it, if not added.
 Pin Viva Engage to your Teams navigation for easy access.